KarolinaTchiling/project-roll-call/doc/sprint0/done.md

-Done.md
+# ROLLCALL DEFINITION OF DONE

-What defines a "done" feature:
+## What defines a "done" feature:

-- Feature must be completed and fully functional as planned.
+1. Feature must be completed and fully functional as planned.

-- User must be able to use the intended feature without any bugs.
+2. User must be able to use the intended feature without any bugs (i.e. it must fulfil the relevant user story).

-- Feature must pass comprehensive testing using JUnit and print statements.
+3. Feature must pass comprehensive testing using JUnit and print statements.

-- Must be able to be merged with main branch
+4. Any changes related to the feature must be able to be merged with main branch without serious conflict.